fahaddevs/gulp-basic-task-functions-V.4-/README.md

 *browser-sync*

 You must install `NodeJs` in your computer
-Then install `Gulp` in your computer for global
+Then install `Gulp` in your computer for globally

 Code for Gulp global install
 `npm install gulp-cli -g`